Diosdeldiablo/HackThePixels/README.md

 ## Team Contributions
 - Prarthana M J: Implemented core image-to-binary conversion logic in HTML; worked on binary statistics and summary features; created README and documentation.
-- CHANDANA CHANDRAN: Frontend design, styling, and UX using HTML; created README and documentation ;helped test and debug; suggested improvements to UI.
+- CHANDANA CHANDRAN: Frontend design, styling, and UX using HTML; created README and documentation; helped test and debug; suggested improvements to UI.

 ---
 Made with ❤️ at TinkerHub Useless Projects